ej8899/lightBnB/README.md

 - allow sorting of any displayed results
 - dark mode styling on the map
 - new listings go live immediately
-- restyle "submit" form button
-- restyle "cancel" link on forms
-- grab city 'about' and photo from google API
-  (just have to monitor costing for this)
+- grab city 'about' and photo from google API or other web scraping (just have to monitor costing for this)
 - style entire project for responsive design: mobile to desktop
 [( back to top 🔺)](#lightbnb)